In the last post, I talked about simple things you can do to make the most of your workouts and help reduce the risk of injury.

 In this post, I’m going to talk about some simple ways that you can be healthy and fit during menopause and beyond and to make sure you know your reason for exercising.

 There is no doubt that being active keeps you healthy and strong.
 We all know that exercise is important for everyone, but more so when you’re going through menopause.

 As I’ve discussed before, there are lots of little things you can do to get fit and stay in shape, such as jogging or taking a brisk walk every morning.
 Take up a sport like netball, hit the stairs instead of the lift, or get a membership at a local gym and workout a few times a week.

 Typically, people workout for 3 reasons.

-- Is that they are overweight and want to lose the extra pounds.
+- They think they are overweight and want to lose the extra pounds.

-- Is that they are underweight and want to add healthy weight.
+- They think they are underweight and want to add weight.

 Shifting mindset as you go through menopause is important for a number of reasons.
 One of them includes, making small changes to your routines to incorporate exercise so that it becomes your everyday.
 This is key to maintaining long term bone and heart health.

 It’s important to establish a routine of movement and activity that works for you and its with your lifestyle.
 It’s also important to understand why you want to exercise or move more as this will keep you motivated.

 The best exercise plan should include cardiovascular and weight training exercises.
 This is important during menopause to support bone health and reduce the risks of heart disease.